MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-ArgumentCompleter.md

 ### -ScriptBlock

 Specifies the commands to run to perform tab completion.
-The script block you provide should return the values to complete the input.
+The script block you provide should return the values that complete the input.
 The script block must unroll the values using the pipeline (`ForEach-Object`, `Where-Object`, etc.), or another suitable method.
 Returning an array of values causes PowerShell to treat the entire array as **one** tab completion value.

-The script block should also accept the following parameters in the order specified below.
+The script block must accept the following parameters in the order specified below.
 The names of the parameters are not important because PowerShell passes in the values *positionally*.

 - `$commandName` (Position 0) - This parameter is set to the name of the